MichaelYagi/salvo/README.md

 # Salvo

-A local-first HTTP client.
-No cloud, no accounts, no telemetry.
-Just a small Node server and some HTML/JS/CSS.

-Built as a clean-room alternative to Postman — same core workflow, none of the lock-in.
+A fast, free, local-first HTTP client — the core Postman workflow you already know, without the account walls, forced cloud sync, telemetry, or subscription nags.

+Salvo is just a small Node server and some plain HTML/JS/CSS.
+Clone it, run one command, and you have a full-featured API client: collections and folders, environments and globals, OAuth2/JWT/Digest auth, pre-request and test scripts, a collection runner with CSV/JSON data-driven runs, a mock server, a cookie jar, and one-click cURL — all working offline, all stored as plain JSON files you fully own.
+Import your existing Postman collections and environments and you're up and running in minutes.

+No npm install, no Docker, no sign-up, no rate limits, no paywalled "team" features.
+MIT licensed — use it, fork it, ship it.

 ## Features

 - **Collections** — organise requests into collections and folders.
 Import Postman v2.x JSON, or Salvo's own export format.
+Right-click a request to rename, duplicate, copy its URL, move it, or delete it; right-click a collection or folder to add requests/folders, run them, edit a description, rename, export, or delete.
+- **Sidebar search & multi-select** — filter the sidebar by request name or URL as you type. `Ctrl`/`Cmd`-click or `Shift`-click to select multiple requests, then move or delete them all at once.
+- **Drag-and-drop organization** — reorder requests and folders within a collection, move a request into a folder, or reorder collections and folders themselves by dragging their rows.
 - **Multi-tab editing** — open several requests at once in browser-style tabs above the editor; each tab keeps its own edits, response, and active sub-tab.
 - **Full request editing** — method, URL, query params, headers, auth, and body (raw JSON/XML/text, form-data with file uploads, x-www-form-urlencoded, raw binary)
 - **URL ↔ Params sync** — editing the URL's query string updates the Params table and vice versa, like Postman.